Graduate Degree Information

 The Report Delayed grade ("RD") is rarely used, and will be assigned by the Registrar only if grade reports are delayed by circumstances beyond the student's control, such as their instructor's illness.

 A student may drop a course at any time during the first two weeks of instruction.
 (For Drop procedures, see the Class Schedule.)
 No mention of a dropped course appears on the student's permanent record.
-After the first two weeks of the quarter, deletion of a course is considered a Withdrawal, and a "W" grade will be assigned if the reason for their request to withdraw from the course is due to circumstances beyond the student's control control and they have obtained the appropriate approvals.
+After the first two weeks of the quarter, students may Withdraw from a course, and a "W" grade will be assigned if the reason for their request to withdraw from the course is due to circumstances beyond the student's control and they have obtained the appropriate approvals.
 This grade carries no connotation as to the quality of the work and is not included in GPA calculations.
-Under extreme circumstances the student may decide that they must withdraw from all your courses.
+Under extreme circumstances the student may decide that they must withdraw from all their courses.
 If the student believes this may be necessary, they must contact their graduate advisor or department chair as soon as possible for advice on the appropriate procedures to follow.
 (See "What changes can students make in their enrollment status?" in the Registration chapter and "What are the administrative grading symbols, and what do they signify?" in the undergraduate Grading and Academic Standards chapter for additional information on withdrawal procedures.)

 Grade Point Average (GPA): The student's grade point average (GPA) is calculated by dividing the total number of quality hours (units attempted, excluding CR/NC courses) into the number of grade (quality) points earned.
 If they repeat a course required in the major, their department has the discretion, under specific circumstances, not to include an earlier attempt in the GPA calculation.
-The approval not to include the earlier attempt in the student's degree program must be submitted by their department to Planning, Enrollment Management, and Student Affairs.
+The approval not to include the earlier attempt in the student's degree program must be submitted by their department to the Office of the Registrar.
 This may be done at any time while a student is enrolled in the degree program, but may not be done after they have been awarded their degree.